Skip to content

 What is gestational age and how is it different from fetal age?

-Gestational age counts from the first day of your last menstrual period and is the standard used by all healthcare providers worldwide.
-Fetal age (or embryonic age) counts from the estimated day of conception, which is typically about 14 days after the LMP.
-At delivery, a baby born at 40 weeks gestational age is approximately 38 weeks in fetal age.
-All clinical milestones — viability thresholds, screening windows, and delivery timing — are expressed in gestational weeks, not fetal weeks.
+Gestational age counts from the first day of your last menstrual period and is the standard measurement used by all healthcare providers worldwide.
+Fetal age (or embryonic age or 'post-conceptional age') counts from the estimated day of conception, which is typically about 14 days after the LMP.
+So at delivery, a baby born at 40 weeks gestational age is approximately 38 weeks in fetal age.
+All clinical milestones — viability thresholds (~24 weeks), screening windows, preterm-birth classifications, and induction-timing decisions — are expressed in gestational weeks, not fetal weeks.
+The distinction matters most in research, IVF, and embryology contexts; in routine prenatal care, 'weeks pregnant' always means gestational weeks unless otherwise specified.

 How accurate is gestational age calculated from the last menstrual period?

-LMP-based gestational age is reliable when menstrual cycles are regular (approximately 28 days) and the LMP date is known with certainty.
-It can be off by 1–2 weeks for women with irregular cycles, recent hormonal contraceptive use, or uncertain LMP recall.
-A first-trimester ultrasound (crown-rump length measurement at 8–12 weeks) is accurate to within 5–7 days and is used to confirm or revise the LMP-based estimate.
-After 20 weeks, ultrasound dating becomes less precise, so the early estimate is rarely changed.
+LMP-based gestational age is reliable to within ±5–7 days when menstrual cycles are regular (around 28 days) and the LMP date is remembered with certainty.
+It can be off by 1–2 weeks for women with irregular cycles, recent hormonal contraceptive use, breastfeeding, or uncertain LMP recall.
+A first-trimester ultrasound (crown-rump length at 8–13 weeks) is accurate to within 5–7 days and is used to confirm or revise the LMP-based estimate; ACOG and RCOG guidelines recommend that ultrasound dating supersede LMP when they disagree by more than 7 days.
+After 14 weeks, ultrasound dating becomes progressively less precise (±2 weeks at second trimester, ±3 weeks at third trimester), so the earliest available estimate is rarely revised later.
+IVF pregnancies use the known embryo transfer date, which is the most accurate of all.

 Why do doctors use weeks and days instead of months to describe pregnancy?

-Weeks and days provide a precise, standardised language that aligns directly with developmental and clinical milestones.
+Weeks and days provide a precise, standardized language that aligns directly with developmental and clinical milestones.
 Monthly estimates are ambiguous because calendar months vary in length (28–31 days), making it difficult to time screenings, scans, or interventions consistently.
-For example, the nuchal translucency scan must occur between 11 weeks 0 days and 13 weeks 6 days — a precision that 'three months' cannot capture.
-The W:D format also maps directly onto trimester boundaries and WHO preterm birth classifications.
+The nuchal translucency scan, for example, must be performed between 11:0 and 13:6 — a precision that 'three months' cannot capture.
+The W:D format also maps directly onto trimester boundaries (T1 ends at 13:6, T2 at 27:6) and onto the WHO preterm-birth classifications (very preterm <32:0, moderate to late preterm 32:0–36:6).
+This standardization enables consistent care across providers, hospitals, and countries.